ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/04_pipeline_&_computational(RNA-seq).md

 Salmon and featureCounts operate on fundamentally different inputs — a transcriptome vs a genome — and use different assignment logic.
 Some discordance is expected, particularly for multi-isoform genes.
 However, if such discordance is extreme (order-of-magnitude differences for most genes), the following should be checked:

 - **Correct strandedness** was specified in both tools
-- **Same annotation version** was used to build the Salmon index and the featureCounts GTF.
+- **The transcriptome FASTA used to build the Salmon index and the GTF file used by featureCounts** should originate from the same annotation release/build.

 ### TPM values look reasonable but DESeq2 results are poor